nih-cfde/training-and-engagement/docs/General-Tools/UNIX/redirect.md

 === "Hint"

-    The following for loop will reveal that 269 lines of A Tale of Two Cities start with The.
+    The following for loop will reveal that 269 lines of A Tale of Two Cities that start with "The".

     ```
     cd ~/books